School aged children

 ||||||||

 Bullying can take many forms, including physical, verbal, and cyber/electronic bullying.
-Bullying can cause immediate and/or long-lasting harm to a child’s emotional, social, physical and mental well-being.
-For more information on signs of bullying, how to prevent bullying, and how to support your child if they are experiencing or enacting bullying behaviours, visit:
+Bullying is not a normal part of childhood, and can cause immediate and long-lasting harm to a child’s emotional, social, physical and mental well-being To help prevent bullying, and support your child if they are experiencing or enacting bullying behaviours:

 |